monerodocs/md/docs/interacting/monerod/reference.md

 #### Server

-The `monerod` defaults are adjusted for running it occasionally on the same computer as your Monero wallet.
+`monerod` defaults are adjusted for running it occasionally on the same computer as your Monero wallet.

 The following options will be helpful if you intend to have an always running node - most likely on a remote server or your own separate PC.